 However, PSA functionality has never been more critical than it is right now.
 Digital transformation accelerated since 2020.
 Out of necessity, MSPs reengineered processes for effective remote delivery and virtual customer engagement.
 MSPs also had to determine how to gather and use data to manage their businesses digitally rather than using whiteboards or in-person meetings.

-“All of this has led to an increased importance of solutions like professional services automation tools that serve as the central platform on which services firms run their businesses,” he says.
+Steve Chong, COO of Projector, explains, “All of this has led to an increased importance of solutions like professional services automation tools that serve as the central platform on which services firms run their businesses.”

-Taylor points out, “Having a single source of truth and being able to reference the same information at the same time is critical to team efficiency and accomplishing a shared goal.
-PSA software does this by combining all of the organization’s disconnected sources of business applications into one space.”
+April Taylor, Vice President of ConnectWise Manage, says, “Professional services automation tools will play a major role in maintaining business continuity and ensuring future success.
+Having a single source of truth and referencing the same information simultaneously is critical to team efficiency and accomplishing a shared goal.
+PSA software combines the organization’s disconnected sources of business applications into one space.”